Black Walnut Lumber: North America’s Premier Hardwood

 What Is Black Walnut?

 Black Walnut (Juglans nigra) is a premium hardwood native to eastern North America.
-Revered for its strength and appearance, it’s one of the most valuable commercial hardwoods on the continent.
+Revered for its strength and appearance, it is one of the most valuable commercial hardwoods on the continent.

 Its heartwood is naturally dark brown with purplish undertones, while the sapwood is pale cream.
-This is known for creating stunning contrast when both are left visible.
-Because of its durability, stability, and grain beauty, it’s long been the wood of choice for fine furniture, musical instruments, gunstocks, and architectural interiors.
+Leaving both visible creates striking contrast, a hallmark of fine Walnut work.
+Thanks to its durability, stability, and grain beauty, it has long been the wood of choice for fine furniture, musical instruments, gunstocks, and architectural interiors.

-Black Walnut is visually distinctive among domestic hardwoods.
-It’s one of the few that grows with a naturally dark heartwood.
+Black Walnut is visually distinctive among domestic hardwoods and is one of the few species that grows with a naturally dark heartwood.

-• Sapwood: Pale cream to light gray; provides striking two-tone contrast.
+• Sapwood: Pale cream to light grey, providing dramatic two tone contrast

-• Texture: Fine and even, with a natural luster that glows under finish.
+• Texture: Fine and even, with a natural lustre under finish

-• Figure: Can display curling, crotch, or burl variations—each uniquely prized.
+• Figure: Can display curl, crotch, or burl variations, each highly prized

 Because its natural colour is so striking, most makers finish Walnut with clear coatings to let its beauty stand on its own.